 Pachira aquatica, better known as the money tree plant, has a reputation for being one of the easiest trees to grow indoors.
 This tropical tree is commonly used to add some green in homes as well as offices, lobbies, restaurants, and other public spaces.
 A money tree is a low-maintenance, pet-friendly plant with hand-shaped leaves.
-It grows large green pods containing edible chestnut-like seeds and is native to Central America and South America.
+It grows large, green pods containing edible chestnut-like seeds and is native to Central America.

 While money trees can grow up to 60 feet high in the wild, they can also be kept as bonsai trees or manageable indoor trees, growing up to eight feet high.
 A very similar species, known as Pachira glabra, or saba tree, is often sold as money tree, although the two species differ in their fruits and flowers.
 A money tree grown as a houseplant is unlikely to flower, but you can still enjoy its full, hand-shaped leaves indoors.

 When shopping for a money tree, you'll notice that several plants are often sold growing together in a braid.
 This is done when the stems of the young plants, which are thicker at the bottom to help conserve water, are still green or no wider than a half-inch across.

 Money trees are a favorite houseplant for feng shui, and they're thought to bring good financial fortune when placed in the southeast section of your home—or the area associated with money.
 In feng shui, it's bad luck to place a money tree in your bathroom, as its positive energy may be drained away.
 Keep reading to learn how to grow and care for your money tree.